 My grip wrenched tighter.
 “Mom-”

-An hour later I was hobbling through an empty house.
+An hour later I hobbled through an empty house.
 There was food, TV, internet, but nothing with a heart.
-Tanya was still at school, and the stairs on the porch were too great a challenge for crutches.
-The only thing with meaning was the brown paper bag, and contents within.
+Tanya was still at school, and the stairs on the porch were too great a challenge.
+The only thing with meaning was the brown paper bag.

-I fished the skirt from inside, and slipped my leg brace through.
+I fished the skirt from inside, and slipped it over my leg brace.
 At least in an empty house nobody could excuse Kaira away.

 * * * *

 If Theodore Fellows lacked for anything it was the ability to remain idle.
-In the days following his termination there was little to occupy his time, save the quest to liberate his work.
-Between steps, however, and after checking and rechecking the finer details, he had only distraction.
-No amount of entertainment, even that which passed for educational, satisfied the itch toward progress.
+In the days following his termination there was little to occupy his time.
+Only the quest to liberate his work.
+No amount of ‘entertainment’ satisfied the itch toward progress.

-Soon it was the night before ‘the big job’ whereby a number of qualms were set to be balanced.
-It was unfortunate in the doctor’s eyes that it had become necessary to consort with criminal types, but such was the way of things when falling from authority’s favor.
-Though it was the motto of tyrants, on this occasion the ends truly did justify the means.
+Soon it was the night before ‘the big job’ whereby he would balance many qualms.
+It was unfortunate in the doctor’s eyes that it was necessary to consort with criminal types.
+Such was the way of things after falling from authority’s favor.
+Though it was the motto of tyrants, on this occasion the ends did justify the means.

-They rallied at a single story home with an unkempt lawn, no doubt the den of rats and reprobates.
-McVeigh waited by the ill-fitted screen swinging from the lower hinge, and beckoned Fellows inside.
-In the main room, sat across an old sofa and a number of garden chairs were five men, all the picture of brawn.
+They rallied at a single story home with an unkempt lawn.
+No doubt it the den of rats and reprobates.
+McVeigh waited by the ill-fitted screen that swung from the lower hinge.
+He beckoned Fellows to follow.
+In the main room, sat across an old sofa and garden chairs were five men, all the picture of brawn.

 “This is my crew,” McVeigh said.

 Dr. Fellows scanned the gathering.
-A single glance was all that was required to determine their sort; beer swilling, working class hooligans with no formal education, though possibly skilled in a number of trades, marred in their sense of ‘superior’ masculinity.
-They were the types who did the invisible work at InfiniTech, which he deemed honorable enough.
+A single glance was all he required to determine their sort.
+Beer swilling, working class hooligans with no formal education.
+They may have skills in a trade, marred in their sense of ‘superior’ masculinity.
+They were the types who did the invisible work at InfiniTech.
+He deemed it honorable enough.

 “You know who I am,” Dr. Fellows said.
 “What are your names?”

 “Well,” the doctor hummed, “that doesn’t exactly fill me with confidence.”
-He glanced to McVeigh whom he’d expected to have a better handle on things.
+He glanced to McVeigh.
+He expected him to have a better handle on things.